Thell/bdo-huffman-rs/README.md

   decoded message while the unsafe version assigns symbols via a ptr and offset.

-### FlatNode:
+### Flat:

-This approach builds on the TreeNode approach but uses a flat representation of the tree instead of a nested representation.
+This approach builds on the nested approach but uses a flat representation of the tree instead of a nested representation.
 Using this flat layout allows either indices or pointers to be used for child node linking.

-An observation of the TreeNode approach for small messages is that building the heap (tree) is ~85% of the total processing time.
-Using a flat representation allows for a simpler Node and reduces the heap (tree) building time by 75% so that it accounts for less than 50% of the time on the small messages.
+An observation of the nested approach for small messages is that building the heap (tree) is ~85% of the total processing time.
+Using a flat representation allows for a simpler Node and reduces the heap (tree) building time by 75% and dramatically improves the time on small messages.

 #### Key Improvements: